Wrist Injury Compensation: UK lawyer explains how much you can claim for wrist injuries in the UK

 To know how much wrist injury compensation you should be able to claim your accident solicitor will look at claims decided in the courts in the past and find a case with similar injuries as those you are suffering from.
 This case can then be used as a precedent – in other words the previous case can be referred to and used to persuade the court or other side to pay similar amounts of wrist injury compensation.

 Examples of wrist injury compensation amounts

-Some examples of how much wrist injury compensation you can claim for various wrist injuries in 2013, include:
+Some examples of how much wrist injury compensation you can claim for various wrist injuries in 2017 and 2018, include:

 1. Minor wrist injury compensation amounts